PhD fellowship in Computer Science

-Students on the integrated programme will enrol as PhD students simultaneously with completing their enrollment in this MSc degree programme.
+Students on the integrated programme will enroll as PhD students simultaneously with completing their enrollment in this MSc degree programme.

-The duration of the integrated programme is up to five years and depends on the number of credits that you have passed on your MSc programme.
+The duration of the integrated programme is up to five years, and depends on the amount of credits that you have passed on your MSc programme.
 For further information about the study programme, please see: www.science.ku.dk/phd, “Study Structures”.

-When you have obtained the MSc degree, you will transfer to the salary-earning part of the scholarship for two years.
+When you have obtained the MSc degree, you will transfer to the salary-earning part of the scholarship for a period of two years.
 At that point, the terms of employment and payment will be according to the agreement between the Ministry of Finance and The Danish Confederation of Professional Associations on Academics in the State (AC).
 The position is covered by the Protocol on Job Structure.
-The salary range starts at DKK 27,568.13 per month incl.
-PhD supplement.

 Responsibilities and tasks in both PhD programmes

-- Complete and pass the MSc education per the curriculum of the MSc programme (ONLY when you are attending the integrated MSc and PhD programme)
+- Complete and pass the MSc education in accordance with the curriculum of the MSc programme (ONLY when you are attending the integrated MSc and PhD programme)